 Ezekiel J. Emanuel is at the top of the Department of Bioethics at The Clinical Center of the National Institutes of Health and a breast oncologist.
 He is on extended detail as a special adviser for health policy to the director of the White House Office of Management and Budget.

-ege, where he received his M.Sc. from Oxford University in Biochemistry.
+He completed his studies at Amherst College, where he received his M.Sc. from Oxford University in Biochemistry.
 His M.D. is from Harvard Medical School.
 He was given his PhD in political philosophy by Harvard University.
 His final dissertation was granted and he won the Toppan Award for the finest political science dissertation of the year.
 In 1987-88, he became a fellow in the Program in Ethics and the Professions at the Kennedy School of Government at Harvard.

 After completing his internship and residency in internal medicine at Boston's Beth Israel Hospital and his oncology fellowship at the Dana-Farber Cancer Institute, he joined the faculty at the Dana-Farber Cancer Institute.
 Dr. Emanuel was an Associate Professor at Harvard Medical School before joining the National Institutes of Health.